PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-06-20 07:09:26
+Last updated: 2024-06-20 07:10:04
-Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby